fudaylcavus/Shortcut4Chrome/README.md

 # Shortcut4Chrome

-It allows me to search fast and login to our school system without repeat typing my credentials over and over.
+It allows me to search fast and login to our school system without typing my credentials over and over.

 -Supports login to E-Okul